Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/README.md

 ## This is a fork of [win11hdr-srgb-to-gamma2.2-icm](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm) by dylanraga.
 **dylanraga's original repo contains a great explanation on what is causing a "washed out" look or raised black levels when viewing SDR or AutoHDR content in Windows' HDR mode, and has some alternative workarounds for the issue.**

-**This fork uses an AutoHotkey script + ArgyllCMS `dispwin` workaround heavily based on [mspeedo](https://github.com/mspeedo)'s .ahk [script](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm/issues/7), which was written using dylanraga's formulas.**
+**This fork uses an AutoHotkey script + ArgyllCMS `dispwin` workaround heavily based on [mspeedo](https://github.com/mspeedo)'s .ahk [script](https://github.com/dylanraga/win11hdr-srgb-to-gamma2.2-icm/issues/7), which was written using dylanraga's formulas.
+Additionally, it uses [ledoge](https://github.com/ledoge)'s `set_sdrwhite` tool included in their [set_maxtml](https://github.com/ledoge/set_maxtml) tool's GitHub release to automatically set SDR content brightness using hotkeys.**

-Using AutoHotkey allows fast toggling of the gamma transformation, which is useful because the gamma correction can be detrimental to real HDR content, which do not suffer from the same issue this workaround tackles.
-This method also optionally allows reloading Windows' color calibration with the hotkeys.
-See [Windows color calibration reload function](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#windows-color-calibration-reload-function) below for more info.

 ## Installation and Usage:

-1. Download [HDRGammaFix.zip](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/releases/latest/download/HDRGammaFix.zip) from the releases page and extract it to an easily accessible location where it can reside permanently.
+1. Download either [HDRGammaFix.zip](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/releases/latest/download/HDRGammaFix.zip) or [HDRGammaFix_AutoHDR.zip](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/releases/latest/download/HDRGammaFix_AutoHDR.zip) from the releases page and extract it to an easily accessible location where it can reside permanently.
+   - The HDRGammaFix_AutoHDR variant contains a separate hotkey to fix AutoHDR gamma.
 2. Run `SETUP.bat` as administrator.
    - `SETUP.bat` can also be run _without admin permissions_, but 'run at startup' tasks cannot be created.
 3. Follow the prompts that appear and enter your preferred values.
    - Your SDR content brightness slider value can be found in Windows' HDR settings.
 For extra info, go to the [SDR content brightness slider guide](https://github.com/Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk?tab=readme-ov-file#sdr-content-brightness-slider-guide) below.
 4. The script will start running and can be controlled with hotkeys.
-   - Use `Win+F1` to disable gamma changes and `Win+F2` to apply them again.
+   - Use `Win+F1` to disable gamma changes and `Win+F2` to apply them again. `Win+F3` applies AutoHDR specific gamma correction in the AutoHDR variant.
 5. You can also run the script manually from `HDRGammaFix.exe`, but only after the initial setup.

 #### Tip: